 - h.
-At the second meeting, the reviewee and the senior faculty will discuss the reviewee's progress and plans in the three criteria of teaching, scholarship, and service.
-The purpose of the meeting is to clarify the expectations and goals of the reviewee and of the department. - i.
+At the second meeting, the reviewee and the senior faculty will discuss the reviewee's progress and plans in the three criteria of teaching, professional activity, and service.
+The purpose of the meeting is to clarify the expectations and goals of the reviewee and of the department.
+[Approved by the Board of Trustees, May 2021] - i.
 At the close of the meeting, each participant will sign the Record of Second-year Development Review Form (see the end of 3.7.1) indicating that the process has been completed.
 This will be attached to the reviewee's annual evaluation. - j.
-Consistent with the developmental (as opposed to evaluative) nature of the second-year review, there will be no formal written record of the meeting.
+Consistent with the developmental (as opposed to evaluative) nature of the secondyear review, there will be no formal written record of the meeting.